Pyroxenium/Basalt/docs/objects/Object.md

 ```

 ## setZIndex
-Sets the z index where a higher z index has higher draw/event priority, with higher values higher priority.
-You are also able to add multiple objects to the same z index.
-On the same z index: the last created object has the highest priority.
+Sets the z-index.
+Higher value means higher draw/event priority.
+You can also add multiple objects to the same z-index, if so the last added object will have the highest priority.
 #### Parameters:
 1. `number` z-index